Introduction

 └── denops-helloworld.vim

-The content of the plugin/denops-helloworld.vim
+The content of the plugin/denops-helloworld.vim file is as follows:

 if exists('g:loaded_denops_helloworld')